Carrier Oils for Essential Oils

 Choosing Carrier Oils

-Which essential oil base to use when creating products can be confusing.
-For years, I have made my own aromatherapy products due to the contaminants many over-the-counter personal care products contain.
+Choosing the right essential oil base for creating products can be confusing.
+For years, I have made my own aromatherapy products because many over-the-counter personal care products contain contaminants.
 I have had great luck mixing essential oils with carrier oils, creating salves, body lotions, and butters.
 They are much easier to create than you think.
 Below is a list of several common carrier oil bases you can use.
 I created this list to help you decide which ones you want to use with your essential oils.
 Also, remember aromatherapy and essential oils are very beneficial to your overall wellness.

 Variety of Carrier Oils for Essential Oils